 Baking the bagels:

 - Bake bagels for 14-16 minutes or until golden brown.
-For crisp bagels add a shallow baking pan in oven on lower rack filled with 1-2 cups of water to create steam.
+For crisp bagels add a shallow baking pan in the oven on a lower rack filled with 1-2 cups of water to create steam.

-- OR Individual bagels can be placed on a preheated pizza stone along with simmering pan of water for a hearth baked bagel.
+- OR Individual bagels can be placed on a preheated pizza stone along with a simmering pan of water for a hearth-baked bagel.

 - OR bake bagels the same as No-knead Crusty Bread.
-When the oven is preheating, place a large cast iron pot with lid in oven to heat.
-Place a few bagels on parchment paper and drop into heated pot.
+When the oven is preheating, place a large cast-iron pot with a lid in oven to heat.
+Place a few bagels on parchment paper and drop it into a heated pot.
 Cover with a lid and bake covered for 12 minutes.
 Remove lid and bake an extra 4-6 minutes or until golden.
-This method produced the best bagel that was crisp and crunchy on the outside, but tender on the inside.
+This method produced the best bagel that was crisp and crunchy on the outside but tender on the inside.
 Amazing.

 - This recipe makes about 14 5 to 6-inch size bagels.

 No-knead Pumpkin Chocolate Chip Bagels

 Simple no-knead dough with pumpkin, spices, and chocolate chips.
 Simmered in a pot of water to create New York Style bagels that are large, crisp, yet tender on the inside